Sigil-Ebook/IconThemes/README.md

 Drag and drop the .rcc file here.

 Once installed.
-Fire Up Sigil and go to:

-Preferences->Appearance and select the Icon Themes tab.
+Fire Up Sigil and go to Preferences->Appearance and select the Icon Themes tab.
 Make your selection and restart Sigil.